-A major in Information Studies is an interdisciplinary program of core and optional subjects totalling 66 credit points, depending on the course strands chosen by the student.
-It includes at least 24 credit points at 300 level.
-Subjects are drawn from the Faculties of Arts, Commerce, Informatics and Law.
+A major in Information Studies is an interdisciplinary program of core and optional subjects totalling 66 credit points (dependant on the course strands chosen by the student).
+It includes at least 24 credit points at 300-level.
+Subjects are drawn from the Faculties of Arts, Commerce, Informatics, and Law.
 Students must complete all core subjects and the required subjects from two strands.
-Students may not take BOTH Strand 2 and Strand 4.
+Students may not take both Strand 2 and Strand 4.

-(Note: If required subjects in particular strands are not available, please see the coordinator of the major for advice on appropriate alternatives).
+(Note: If the required subjects in particular strands are not available, please see the coordinator of the major for advice on appropriate alternatives).

-A minor in Information Studies consists of 28 or 30 credit points from the schedule of the major, including two subjects from the core and including one subject from each of the three levels.
-IACT subjects may not be counted with BUS subjects at 200 and 300 levels.
+A minor in Information Studies consists of 28 or 30 credit points from the schedule of the major, including two subjects from the core and one subject from each of the three levels.
+IACT subjects may not be counted with BUS subjects at 200- and 300-levels.
 Students may not cross-count any subjects from the minor in any other minor or major study.

-Subjects Title Session Credit Points

-Core

-CCS105 Introduction to Communication and Cultural Studies Autumn 6

-CSCI102 Systems Spring 6

-STS128 Computers in Society Spring 6

-of the following strands must be completed but students can and 2 and strand 4

-Strand 1: Thre e of the following subjects, including at least two at 300-leve d:

-CCS225 Introduction to Electronic Publishing n/o 2005 8
+Subjects Core Subjects Title Session Credit Points SMAC Introduction to Communication and Cultural Studies Autumn 6 CSCI102 Systems Spring 6 STS128 Computers in Society Spring 6 Electives compatere in cociety op8 · · wing strands must be completed but students cannot count b oth strand 2 and strand 4 e of the following subjects, including at least two at 300-leve

 CCS335 Electronic Cultures Autumn 8

 POL224 Politics and the Media Spring 8

-STS240 Technological Change, Popular Culture and New Media Spring 8

 STS288 Science and the Media Autumn 8

 STS322 Politics in a Technological society Autumn 8

+STS 341 Technological Change, Popular Culture and New Media Spring 8

 Strand 2: All o f the following:

 IACT201 Information Technology and Citizens' Rights Autumn 6

 IACT202 The Structure and Organisation of Telecommunications Spring 6

 IACT301 Information and Communication Security Issues Spring 6

 IACT303 Worldwide Networking Spring 6

 Strand 3

 LAW100 Law in Society Autumn 6

 LAW210 Contract Law Spring 6

 and two of the following:

-LAW302 Law of Business organizations (2005 only) Autumn 6
+LAW302 Law of Business organizations (2006 only) Autumn 6

-LAW317 e-Commerce Law (2005 only) Spring 6
+LAW317 e-Commerce Law n/o 2006 6

 LAW331 Intellectual Property Law Autumn 6

-LAW348 Media Law n/o 2005 6
+LAW348 Media Law n/o 2006 6

 Strand 4: All o f the following:

 BUSS211 Requirements Determination and Systems Analysis Autumn 6

 BUSS212 Database Management Systems Spring 6

 BUSS311 Advanced Database Management Systems Autumn 6

 BUSS312 Distributed Information Systems Autumn 6